mozilla/irlpodcast/content/about.md

 draft: false
 ---

-Online life is real life.
-But it isn’t always obvious how much of our lives are driven by technology.
-And how much of technology is driven by data about our lives.
-In Season 6, host Bridget Todd explores this disconnect with real life stories from  around the world about artificial intelligence.
+Online life is real life, and with artificial intelligence it’s getting even more real.
+In Season 6, IRL zooms in on data, machine learning and algorithms, as host Bridget Todd shares real life stories from around the world about AI.
+This season doubles as Mozilla’s 2022 Internet Health Report which explores who is reclaiming power to make online life healthier for everyone.

 <!--This season doubles as the [2022 Internet Health Report](https://2022.internethealthreport.org), which explores who is reclaiming power over data, machine learning and automation to make online life healthier for everyone.-->